nourshaker-msft/ag-ui-agentfw/README.md

 - **🔄 State Management**: Predictive state updates and shared state
 - **📱 Responsive Design**: Works beautifully on all devices

+**IMPORTANT NOTICE**

+This is not a production grade system, please make sure you subject this code to thorough security testing and tuning before attempting to deploy it or adopt it into your systems.
+This is repository is created using cutting edge technology, which means future releases will bring security fixes and performance improvements, ensure you're always using the latest packages.

+This software is offered as is without gurantee or warranty

 ## 🏗️ Architecture

 ```